-For this, I simply let our basil plants bolt (bloom) and once those blooms turn brown, I’ll harvest the seeds.
-To do this, I run my hand down the stem, collecting the seed heads.
-Then break them open to reveal the tiny black basil seeds inside.
+- Harvest from dried plants: For this, I simply let our basil plants bolt (bloom) and once those blooms turn brown, I’ll harvest the seeds.
+To do this, I run my hand down the stem, collecting the seed heads from the dried flowers.
+Then break them open to reveal the tiny black seeds inside.
 It’s very low-key and simple.
 (See the video at the bottom for how to do this.)

 How to store basil seeds

 As with most seeds, basil seeds should be stored in a cool dry place.
 This usually means a paper envelope or small plastic container that seals well.
 If using plastic, be sure your seeds are completely dry before storing.
 Moisture will negatively affect your seeds, so also be sure your container is completely dry.

 If your basil plant has gone to seed and there’s still plenty of growing season left, then plant a second harvest of basil.
 Simply take those seeds from your bolted basil plants and sprinkle them in an area of the garden that’s ready for something new.